 Law School Building Access & Use

-What are the guidelines for accessing and using the Law School in Autumn?
+What are the guidelines for accessing and using the Law School in Winter?

 Each person will be required to wear a face covering while in the building, regardless of vaccination status.
 Vaccinated individuals may remove their face covering while eating or drinking and are not required to maintain distance.
 Those individuals with an approved vaccine exemption must maintain at least 6ft of social distance while removing their face covering to eat or drink.